Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

    ups.type: OFFLINE

-Do not forget to link all the necessary devices for operation to the UPS supply (the server, but also any modem, switch, etc.), otherwise the server state would be preserved, but not the continuity of service, as clients would not be able to reach the server anymore.
+Ensure that *all* the devices needed for the Orge server operation (the server, but also any modem, switch, etc.) are relying on the UPS, otherwise the server state would be preserved, but not the continuity of service, as clients would not be able to reach the server anymore.

 More advanced configurations allow to:

-	- be notified of abnormal situations (we use mail, but other means like SMS and al can be used as well)
+	- be notified of abnormal situations (we use email, but other means like SMS and al can be used as well)

 	- trigger a clean server shutdown if the batteries run too low during an outage